Does it ever rain or snow in Albuquerque?

 What airlines fly into Albuquerque International Sunport?

-Airlines that serve Albuquerque include Alaska Airlines, Boutique, Allegiant, American, Delta, JetBlue, Southwest, Southwest and United.
+Airlines that serve Albuquerque include Alaska Airlines, Boutique, Allegiant, American, Delta, JetBlue, Southwest, Frontier and United.
 There are nonstop flights to and from major cities across the United States.
 For more information, see www.abqsunport.com.

 How many square miles does Albuquerque cover?